ReneJosefsen/connectedhomeip/src/python_testing/DeviceMapping/readme.txt

 Activate the Python virtual environment using "source out/python_env/bin/activate"

+If the "DUT" has not been commissioned this can be done by passing in the configuration in the following way:
+"sudo python3 '/Users/renejosefsen/Downloads/Matter Device Mapping/MatterDeviceMapping.py' --commissioning-method ble-thread --discriminator <DESCRIMINATOR> --passcode <PASSCODE> --thread-dataset-hex <DATASET_AS_HEX> --paa-trust-store-path credentials/development/paa-root-certs"

-Run the script using the following command: "sudo python3 'src/python_testing/DeviceMapping/MatterDeviceMapping.py'"
+If a "DUT" has alreasy ben commissioned, run the script using the following command:
+"sudo python3 'src/python_testing/DeviceMapping/MatterDeviceMapping.py'"